DIY Ways To Kill Scorpions Safely

 - Turn off outdoor lights.
 Insects, such as crickets, that may be attracted to lights around your home at night provide food for scorpions.

-The Best, Long-Term Solution
+The Best, Long-Term Solution For Scorpion Control

-The sting that most scorpions deliver may be temporarily painful for most people, but it can be life-threatening for the elderly, very young children, or people who have allergic reactions to scorpion venom.
+The sting that most Arizona scorpions deliver may be temporarily painful for most people, but it can be life-threatening for the elderly, very young children, or people who have allergic reactions to scorpion venom.
 This is just one reason why it can be risky to attempt to kill scorpions yourself since you have to come into close contact with them.

 Although the above methods can help you get rid of the few scorpions you can see, the best course of action is to call in an experienced professional to ensure your scorpion problems get under control.

-At Green Home Pest Control, we offer comprehensive scorpion control, including scorpion sealing services.
+At Green Home Pest Control, we offer comprehensive scorpion control in Chandler, including scorpion sealing services.
 We take the time to find all of the entry points into your home and seal them, which reduces the need to use undesirable chemicals inside your home, and our sealant products are formulated to be as environmentally friendly as possible.
 Our technicians will be happy to give you tips for scorpion-proofing your home as well.

 The experts at Green Home Pest Control offer top-notch service from highly trained career professionals.
 We’re a locally owned pest control company, so we understand all of the unique pest challenges that Arizona homeowners face.
 We also guarantee all of our pest control services, so we’ll gladly return to your home until your pest problem is taken care of.